What's included

 ABOUT ME:

-My journey began in the summer of 2001 when I had an internship in Early Childhood Education at the Children's Museum of Indianapolis.
-After graduating from Purdue University with my Bachelors Degree, I began working as a social worker and case manager for young children in LaPorte, Indiana.
+My journey in education began in the summer of 2001 with an internship in Early Childhood Education at the Children's Museum of Indianapolis.
+After earning my Bachelor's Degree from Purdue University, I worked as a social worker and case manager for young children in LaPorte, Indiana.

-I then moved to Phoenix, AZ and started my journey in Special Education, working as an in-home therapist for children with Autism and other developmental disabilities.
-I specialized in building expressive language through American Sign Language.
-Additionally, I focused on treating the whole child though sensory integration and positive behavior support.
-In 2005 I was named by the Governor as Arizona's "Caregiver of the Year"!
+I later moved to Phoenix, AZ, where I transitioned into Special Education, working as an in-home therapist for children with Autism and other developmental disabilities.
+My focus was on developing expressive language through American Sign Language, as well as supporting the whole child through sensory integration and positive behavior strategies.
+In 2005, I was honored to be named Arizona’s "Caregiver of the Year" by the Governor.

-In 2006, I obtained my Masters Degree in Special Education and began working in a K-6 Self Contained Classroom.
-During this time I worked to develop an award winning School-wide Positive Behavior Intervention Support program based entirely on peace and mindfulness.
-I was awarded the "You Make a Difference" award by the Osborn School District for my work on this project!
+In 2006, I earned my Master’s Degree in Special Education and began teaching in a K-6 self-contained classroom.
+During this time, I developed an award-winning, school-wide Positive Behavior Intervention Support program rooted in peace and mindfulness.
+For this work, I received the "You Make a Difference" award from the Osborn School District.

-My daughter, Eleanor, was born in 2010.
-In 2013 I left the classroom to be a full-time mama.
-My youngest daughter, Annalise, was born in 2013.
-During this time I began to adopt Waldorf philosophies at home and began homeschool using Waldorf and Montessori inspired pedagogy.
+My daughter, Eleanor, was born in 2010, and in 2013, I left the classroom to focus on motherhood full-time.
+That same year, my youngest daughter, Annalise, was born.
+During this time, I embraced Waldorf philosophies at home and began homeschooling using Waldorf and Montessori-inspired methods.

-In my classes I strive to create a culture of peace and mindfulness while teaching academic skills through nature, imaginative play, storytelling, and artistic expression.
+In my classes, I strive to cultivate a culture of peace and mindfulness, integrating academic learning with nature, imaginative play, storytelling, and artistic expression.

-I now live with my family just five minutes away from beautiful Lake Michigan.
+Today, I live with my family just five minutes from the beautiful shores of Lake Michigan.

 Reviews